KaseyGilkes/KaseyGilkes/README.md

 - 👋 Hi, I’m @KaseyGilkes
 - 👀 I’m interested in coding as a hobby but outside of coding I love staying active through CrossFit, playing guitar, video games and reading
-- 🌱 I’m currently learning the absolute basics of c# and unity
+- 🌱 I’m currently learning the absolute basics through CS50x

 <!---